cran/MazamaLocationUtils/README.md

 ----

-This project is supported by Mazama Science.
+This project is supported with funding from the US Forest Service.